hjiang/leancloud-tester/README.md

 $ npm run build
 ```

-To test your app once:
+To test LeanStorage with your app once:

 ```shell
 $ bin/test-leancloud storage --appId=<your appId> --appKey=<your appKey>